prodromospapa/ontopito/README.md

 python3 main.py -i INP -o OUT -n NCPU -a API -t "TERMS"
 ```

-- \-i: is for the input ontology in owl format
+- \-i: name of the input ontology
-- \-o: is for the name of the output ontology (default:'output.owl')
+- \-o: name of the output ontology (default:'output.owl')
-- \-n: is for the number of cpu threads that you would like to use for this program (default:1)
+- \-n: number of cpu threads that you would like to use for this program (default:1)
-- \-a: is for your own personal api-key in Bioportal
+- \-a: your own personal api-key in Bioportal
-- \-t: is for apposing the desired terms.
+- \-t: for apposing the desired terms.
 The terms should be comma seperated and in quatation marks if they are more than one (e.g. "Father,Student")

 example:
 ```ruby